tedneward/Azgaarnoth/Creatures/Beholderkin.md

 >- **Languages** --
 >- **Challenge** 1/2
 >___
->***Aggressive.***.
-As a bonus action, the gazer can move up to its speed toward a hostile creature that it can see.
+>***Aggressive.*** As a bonus action, the gazer can move up to its speed toward a hostile creature that it can see.
 >
->***Mimicry.***.
-The gazer can mimic simple sounds of speech it has heard, in any language.
+>***Mimicry.*** The gazer can mimic simple sounds of speech it has heard, in any language.
 A creature that hears the sounds can tell they are imitations with a successful DC 10 Wisdom (Insight) check.
 >
 >#### Actions
->***Bite.***.
-Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
+>***Bite.*** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 1 piercing damage.
 >
->***Eye Rays.***.
-The gazer shoots two of the following magical eye rays at random (reroll duplicates), choosing one or two targets it can see within 60 feet of it:
+>***Eye Rays.*** The gazer shoots two of the following magical eye rays at random (reroll duplicates), choosing one or two targets it can see within 60 feet of it:
 >
 >* *1. Dazing Ray.* The targeted creature must succeed on a DC 12 Wisdom saving throw or be charmed until the start of the gazer's next turn.
 While the target is charmed in this way, its speed is halved, and it has disadvantage on attack rolls.
 >